noahgrant/resourcerer/README.md

     1. passes instantiated models directly through the app before calling `renderToString`
     2. provides those models within a top-level `<script>` element that adds them directly to the [ModelCache](#caching-resources-with-modelcache).

+* ...can this be used as a React Hook?

+    Yes!
+See the [useResources](#useresources-beta) section for how to use it and for critical differences between the HOC.
+Note that `useResources` is currently in beta.

 * Does it support async rendering?

-    For the initial release, the `withResources` HOC still employs one instance of `UNSAFE_componentWillReceiveProps` to set loading states prior to fetching a new resource.
-The benefit of doing this there instead of `componentDidUpdate` is that it avoids an extra render caused by setting state after an update has happened.
+    The `withResources` HOC still employs one instance of `UNSAFE_componentWillReceiveProps` to set loading states prior to fetching a new resource.
+There are a couple of benefits to doing it this way instead of in `componentDidUpdate`:
+    1. It avoids an extra render caused by setting state after an update has happened.
+    2. It allows us to read our models directly from the ModelCache and not set them as any sort of de-normalized state.

     The downside is that it prevents `withResources`, for now, from safely using some of React's newer APIs, such as asynchronous rendering with Suspense.
 Full disclosure: I am sad that `componentWillReceiveProps` has been deprecated, and I would much prefer to keep it and have the React team trust developers not to put side effects in it.
 But I still think it has an important place in preventing extra renders. [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops) does not allow you to compare previous to next without doing some state hackery.

-    * ...can this be turned into a React Hook?

-        I bet it can.
-React Hooks are exciting!
-However, they're also brand new, and the React team is still not recommending using them on production sites.
-As we are more concerned with stability and production-readiness in this package, `withResources` is a good-ol' 'old-school' higher-order component that wraps a React class or functional component.
-But!
-The good news is that this library has been used at [Sift](https://sift.com) to power its [console](https://console.sift.com) for two years now, and so for us, it is tried and true (we'll see if it is tried and true for others!).
+    The `useResources` React hook, on the other hand, will support async rendering.
+It also, however requires that extra render that the HOC avoids, and that its models are set as state.

 * Can the `withResources` HOC be used with both function components and class components?